 Downtown San Diego

-Sea Port Village is a cute little area on the bay along the water featuring public parks that host many events and over 70 small shops, restaurants, outdoor features, and attractions.
+Sea Port Village is a cute little area on the bay.
+It is along the water and features public parks that host many events.
+There are over 70 small shops, restaurants, outdoor features, and attractions.
 Find it at 849 West Harbor Drive, at the intersection of Harbor Drive and Kettner.

-Gaslamp Quarter is a picturesque area with historic architecture that has been revitalized and filled with trendy shops and restaurants where a younger, bar-ready crowd hangs out.
+Gaslamp Quarter is a picturesque area with historic architecture.
+It has been revitalized and filled with trendy shops and restaurants.
+A younger, bar-ready crowd hangs out there.
 They often close the streets for public events and markets on the weekends.
 Find it near Broadway, 4th and 6th Streets.

 Little Italy is a walkable few-block neighborhood with bars, shops and dozens of Italian restaurants and markets.
 Outdoor patios line the streets where many buildings date to the late 1880s.